 - Count the number of shares for each social platform for 50 pieces of your content.

 - Find the average by dividing that sum by 50.
-This is your baseline in which you can measure the success of future posts.
+This is your baseline against which you can measure the success of future posts.

 - Determine reasonable share goals for each post.
 Not every post can go viral, but it is very helpful to evaluate each post to try to understand what makes certain posts go viral and others not.